-Seven (7) medical notes from a physician, Registered Nurse Practitioner, Dentist or mental health professional may be used for medical absences.
+Seven (7) medical notes from a physician, Registered Nurse Practitioner, Physician's Assistant, Dentist or mental health professional may be used for medical absences.
 An original note from the professional must be provided upon the student's return, even if the parent noted the appointment on the sign in/out log at the time of check in/out.
-Faxed notes are acceptable only if they are faxed from the medical professional's office.
-All doctor's notes are subject to verification from the office of the practicing medical professional
+Faxed or e-notes are acceptable only if they originate from the medical professional's office.
+Parents/legal guardians may be asked to submit a Medical Excuse Form (APPENDIX G) for medical excuses after using 7 medical notes.
+The Medical Excuse Form may be obtained from the attendance office at each school.
 Parents of children with significant health issues which will result in more than seven (7) medical notes need to consult with the principal, counselor, or social worker.
 Students who suffer from significant illnesses may be eligible for a 504 plan which would modify attendance requirements.
 Parents of such children should contact the principal, guidance counselor, or social worker to discuss this option further.